-- (a) means, subject to paragraph (b) below, any accounting, bookkeeping, taxation, auditing and assurance services, insolvency and corporate reconstruction, management accounting, financial planning or financial reporting activities, but does not include the above activities where they are provided by a Member: - (i) for the Member personally; or - (ii) in the capacity of an employee, in the course of the Member's employment with his or her employer (in either case excluding an employee who controls the quality of the work performed by his or her employer) or for the employer's own use; or - (iii) in the capacity of a contractor to: - A. another Member who holds a Public Practice Certificate; - B. an Approved Practice Entity; or - C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, provided that the above activities are carried out in the course of the Member's engagement as a contractor with the other Member or entity; however means a certificate issued pursuant to By-Law 9.4 permitting a Member to provide Public Accounting Services.

-(b) if any services are provided on behalf of the holder of an Australian Financial Services Licence (AFSL Entity) that would, but for this paragraph (b), comprise Public Accounting Services, then the AFSL Entity will not for the purposes of Part 9 of these By-Laws be taken to have provided those services.
+Prescribed Limited Amount means, unless otherwise resolved by the Board, the sum of AUD\$45,000 (exclusive of GST) for members residing in Australia and NZ\$45,000 (exclusive of GST) for members residing in New Zealand.
+Prescribed Notice has tl he me eaning given in By-Law 6.2(e).
+Professional Conduct Oversight Activity means the body comprising each of the persons appointed from time to time by the Board.
+Professional Level Examinations means the examinations collectively referred to by that name, the current versions of which at any time may be found on CPA Australia's website.
+Professional Schedules means every document so-called from time to time setting out the procedures required to be followed by Members or aspiring Members in compliance with the Constitution or the By-Laws (each of which shall prevail to the extent of any inconsistency with the Professional Schedules).
+Public Accounting Services (a) bool inso acco but kkeepii lvency bunting does ubject to paragraph (b) below, any accounting, ng, taxation, auditing and assurance services, and corporate reconstruction, management I, financial planning or financial reporting activities, not include the above activities where they are y a Member: (i) for th e Member personally; or (ii) Mem eithe quali e capacity of an employee, in the course of the ber's employment with his or her employer (in r case excluding an employee who controls the ty of the work performed by his or her employer) or the employer's own use; or (iii) in the e capacity of a contractor to: A. another Member who holds a Public Practice Certificate; В. an Approved Practice Entity; or C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, cours ded that the above activities are carried out in the se of the Member's engagement as a contractor the other Member or entity; however (b) - vices are provided on behalf of the holder of an Financial Services Licence ( AFSL Entity ) that b) If any services are provided on behalf of the holder of an Australian Financial Services Licence (AFSL Entity) that would, but for this paragraph (b), comprise Public Accounting Services, then the AFSL Entity will not for the purposes of